-$[source \ f]$ Show the source code of function f (which must be visible in the currently loaded module) in a separate window.

-:source m.f Show the source code of function f defined in module m in a separate window.

-:cd dir Change the current working directory to dir.

-:dir Show the names of all Curry programs in the current working directory.

-:!cmd Shell escape: execute cmd in a Unix shell.

-[:save] Save the currently loaded program as an executable evaluating the main expression "main".

-The executable is stored in the file Mod if Mod is the name of the currently loaded main module.

-:save expr Similar as ":save" but the expression expr (typically: a call to the main function) will be evaluated by the executable.

-:fork expr The expression expr, which must be of type "IO ()", is evaluated in an independent process which runs in parallel to the current PAKCS process.
+- :source f Show the source code of function f (which must be visible in the currently loaded module) in a separate window. - :source m.f Show the source code of function f defined in module m in a separate window. - :cd dir Change the current working directory to dir. - :dir Show the names of all Curry programs in the current working directory. - :: cmd Shell escape: execute cmd in a Unix shell. - :save Save the currently loaded program as an executable evaluating the main expression "main".
+The executable is stored in the file Mod if Mod is the name of the currently loaded main module. - :save expr Similar as ":save" but the expression expr (typically: a call to the main function) will be evaluated by the executable. - :fork expr The expression expr, which must be of type "IO ()", is evaluated in an independent process which runs in parallel to the current PAKCS process.
 All output and error messages from this new process are suppressed.
 This command is useful to test distributed Curry programs (see Appendix A.1.3) where one can start a new server process by this command.
-The new process will be terminated when the evaluation of the expression expr is finished.
+The new process will be terminated when the evaluation of the expression expr is finished. - :coosy Start the Curry Object Observation System COOSy, a tool to observe the execution of Curry programs.

-Curry programs.
 This commands starts a graphical user interface to show the observation results and adds to the load path the directory containing the modules that must be imported in order to annotate a program with observation points.
-Details about the use of COOSy can be found in the COOSy interface (under the "Info" button), and details about the general idea of observation debugging and the implementation of COOSy can be found in [12].

-ranslate the currently loaded program module into an equivalent program where some subexpressions are partially evaluated so that these subexpressions are (hopefully) more efficiently executed.
+Details about the use of COOSy can be found in the COOSy interface (under the "Info" button), and details about the general idea of observation debugging and the implementation of COOSy can be found in [12]. - :peval Translate the currently loaded program module into an equivalent program where some subexpressions are partially evaluated so that these subexpressions are (hopefully) more efficiently executed.
 An expression e to be partially evaluated must be marked in the source program by (PEVAL e) (where PEVAL is defined as the identity function in the prelude so that it has no semantical meaning).

-The partial evaluator translates a source program prog.curry into the partially evaluated program in intermediate representation stored in $prog_pe.fcy$.
+The partial evaluator translates a source program prog.curry into the partially evaluated program in intermediate representation stored in prog_pe.fcy.
 The latter program is implicitly loaded by the peval command so that the partially evaluated program is directly available.
 The corresponding source program can be shown by the show command (see above).